-Smart meters will be rolled out as standard across the country by 2020.
-But there will not be a legal obligation on individuals to have one.
+Smart meters will be rolled out as standard across the country by the end of 2020.
+But there is no legal obligation on individuals to have one.

-The government is ensuring that appropriate consumer protection provisions are put in place:
+The government has ensured that appropriate consumer protection provisions have been put in place:

 - there will be no sales during the installation visit

-- installers must provide energy efficiency advice as part of the visit and they will need the consumer’s permission in advance of the visit if they are to talk to them about their own products
+- installers must provide energy efficiency advice as part of the visit.
+They will need the consumer’s permission in advance of the visit if they are to talk to them about their own products

 These provisions are outlined in the Smart Meter Installation Code of Practice.

 You will have a choice about how your energy consumption data is used, apart from where it is required for billing and other regulated purposes.

 You will be able to see your real-time energy consumption data on your in-home display.
 You will also be able to download more detailed historic data from your home network, should you wish to.